langprocgroup/nn_syntactic_state/gardenpathing-verb-ambiguity/README.md

 # garden-pathing

-## reduction and matrix subject animacy
+## reduction and morphological verb form

 This is pretty classic: it's a 2x2 interaction of relative-clause verb ambiguity and RC reduction: